Your briefing on Tuesday - The New York Times - Up News Info

 There is no Tiananmen vigil in Hong Kong

-For the first time in 30 years, the Hong Kong police They halted plans for a memorial meeting for those who died during China's crackdown on the Tiananmen Square protests.
+For the first time, Hong Kong authorities have banned the city's annual candlelight vigil to remember those killed in China's crackdown on the 1989 Tiananmen Square democratic movement.

-Hong Kong's annual commemoration of the crushing of demonstrations in 1989 draws thousands every June 4.
-Police cited concerns about the coronavirus and social distancing rules, but some accuse them of applying those measures to government critics only while other crowds gather in bars.
+Every year on June 4, tens of thousands have gathered in Victoria Park to commemorate protesters killed by the Chinese military in Beijing.
+The vigil has been a focal point for Hong Kong people concerned about China's invasion of the freedoms of the semi-autonomous city.
+By banning this year's meeting, the police cited social distancing requirements in light of the Covid-19 pandemic, though some accused them of selectively enforcing those rules.

-The police decision came after China made several moves to control Hong Kong.
-Beijing has always expressed frustration with the protests in Hong Kong.
-Some had already worried that this year's commemoration might be the last of its kind.
+Context: The ban came days after China He moved to impose security laws in Hong Kong that many fear will lead to the criminalization of dissent.
+Some people still plan to go to Victoria Park, and organizers have asked their followers to light candles and post pictures of them online.

-Related: Beijing weighed in today a relatively measured response to President Trump's announcement of broad economic measures against Hong Kong.
+Related: Beijing had a relatively measured response to President Trump's announcement that the United States would cut ties with Hong Kong.

 If you have 6 minutes, it's worth it

-Minneapolis, the midwestern city of the USA USA Where a protest movement started after George Floyd died in police custody, she sees herself as a progressive center of multiculturalism.
-But it also struggles with segregation and racial gaps in education, healthcare and housing.
+Minneapolis, where the death of George Floyd in police custody sparked protests across the United States and beyond, sees itself as a progressive hub in the American Midwest.
+But segregation and racial gaps in education, healthcare and housing remain.

-Many residents spoke to our reporters. about the complicated identity of the city.
-"Racism with a smile,quot; is how Leila Ali, 42, a Somali immigrant who has lived in Minneapolis since 1998, described it.
+Residents spoke to our reporters. about the complicated identity of the city.
+"Racism with a smile,quot; is how one Somali immigrant described it.

 This is what is happening the most.